 Admittedly, I’m not much of a baker… but these are so simple and take no time at all.
-I’m also not much of a “sweets” person…. but I think the savory rosemary and the tartness of the lemon drizzle combined with the sweetness of the blueberry preserves… just may be perfection on the taste-buds.
+I’m also not much of a “sweets” person…. but I think the savory rosemary and the tartness of the lemon drizzle combined with the sweetness of the blueberry preserves… just might be perfection on the taste buds.

 Try your favorite jam with your favorite fresh herb… maybe sage and orange marmalade; or thyme and apricot jam.
 And try orange or lime for the glaze.
 I think my next attempt will be fresh mint, with a chocolate ganache center and an orange glaze drizzle.
 Yum – I want that now!

 2 cups all-purpose flour, plus more for dusting

 2 teaspoons baking powder

 2 tablespoons finely chopped fresh rosemary leaves